Coronavirus Applicant Information for 2020

-There are lots of virtual ways to connect in with our community.
+There are also lots of virtual ways to connect with our community.
 Why not look at all the options below and get involved, whether it's talking to current students, going on a virtual tour or connecting with other applicants, there are plenty of ways to experience Falmouth from afar.

 Ask a Student